A Career Exploration Program for First-year Students

 How to Apply

 - Submit the requested written application expressing your interest in participating in Project CLOSE-UP.
 Identify three potential alumni mentors you would be interested in shadowing from the Career Connections database.
-Schedule an interview with Career Services and Alumni Programs staff.
+Schedule an interview with the Center for Career Development.

-- Students have the option of completing the day of shadowing in either the Spring semester of their freshman year or the Fall semester of their sophomore year.
-Please review the Important Dates section below for application deadlines, pre-shadowing workshop dates and other information associated with each option.
+- Please review the Important Dates section below for application deadlines, pre-shadowing workshop dates and other information associated with each option.